The Girl Who Goes

 How Expensive is Logroño?

-Logroño is hands-down the least expensive city we visited on our trip.
+Logroño was hands-down the least expensive city we visited on our trip.
 It was very much appreciated.
 The wine was local, delicious, and extremely cheap, at just a euro or two per glass.
 And there’s also the fact that there was free parking.
 After how much we’d spent on parking at every other hotel during the trip, I could have cried when I found out there was free parking just across the street from our hotel.

 So yeah, Logroño was cheap.
 It’s far away from a lot of other places in Spain, and it’s not very cosmopolitan, but by god is it cheap.
 If you wanna eat and drink well on a budget, Logroño is for you.